Coronavirus (COVID-19): guidance for ‘clinically extremely vulnerable’ and ‘vulnerable’ people

 Where you find that you have a disagreement with your employer, which you are unable to resolve, you should consider contacting the Labour Relations Agency (LRA).

-In addition, the Law Centre NI provides free, independent, specialist legal advice on employment rights and has established a dedicated Covid-19 response team for Covid-19 related employment rights matters.
-The Law Centre can be contacted on their advice line on 028 9024 4401 or by email.
+In addition, the Law Centre NI provides free, independent, specialist legal advice on employment rights and has established a dedicated COVID-19 response team for COVID-19 related employment rights matters.

-Pupils previously shielding or with a family member who was previously shielding due to being identified as ‘clinically extremely vulnerable’ can return to school.
+Pupils previously shielding or with a family member who was previously shielding due to being identified as ‘clinically extremely vulnerable’ can continue to go to school.

-‘Vulnerable’ and ‘clinically extremely vulnerable’ people may include those receiving domiciliary care or those living in nursing and residential care homes.
-Guidance for these settings is available from the Public Health Agency website.
+If you're receiving domiciliary care or those living in nursing and residential care homes, guidance for these settings is available from the Public Health Agency website: